NI Grammar School Admission criteria for

 I. Applicants who have placed Lagan College first on the transfer application.

+V. Applicants enrolled at the closest primary school.
+The distance between the applicant’s primary school and Lagan College on 1st February 2022, will be determined using the measurement calculated using the Ordnance Survey Digital Distance and Area Measurement Tool (Map Console).

 VI.
-Applicants enrolled at the closest primary school.
-The distance between the applicant’s primary school and Lagan College to Lagan College on 1st February 2021, will be determined using the measurement calculated using the Ordnance Survey Digital Distance and Area Measurement Tool (Map Console).

-VII.
-If, after applying the previous tie breaking criteria, there are more applications than spaces available, the unique random computerised number* (which was allocated on receipt of applications) will be assigned and used to allocate places in ascending order.
+If, after applying the previous criteria, in the order set down, there are more applications than spaces available, the unique random computerised number* (which was allocated on receipt of applications) will be assigned and used to allocate places in ascending order.

-It is the responsibility of parents/carers to ensure that all accurate and relevant information is received by the Education Authority.
+It is the responsibility of parents/carers to ensure that all accurate and relevant information is received by the Education Authority on the electronic transfer form.
 Failure to include all accurate and relevant information may prejudice the chance of a student being admitted.

 Duty to Verify